New commencement date for Design and Distribution Obligations

 Getting ready for DDO and the future of product governance.

 ASIC recently announced that it will defer the commencement date of the Design and Distribution Obligations for six months from the original commencement date, given the significant impact of COVID-19 on the economy.
-This means the new commencement date for the Design and Distribution Obligations I5 October 2021.
+The new commencement date for the Design and Distribution Obligations is now I5 October 2021.
 ASIC has communicated an expectation that companies continue preparing for the commencement and implementation of the obligations.

 Consultation closed on 20 March 2020 following draft guidance release on 19 December 2019.
 We can anticipate the release of the final guidance in mid-2020.

 In response, Skyjed’s product governance software as service solution can be easily deployed for oversight of your products at scale.
 Our agile product oversight framework helps organisations efficiently comply with best practice product governance and ASIC’s Design and Distribution Obligations.

 Skyjed provides you with a best-in-class product design and distribution governance framework and review capabilities across your product lifecycle.
 The platform enables you to capture, review and share your product governance requirements in one place:

 Skyjed product framework enables you to identify and determine the target market for each of your products.

 The Skyjed product framework helps you to collaboratively identify and share triggers which could indicate if your product is the best fit for a consumer.